-1 Introduction
+1. Introduction

-In the context of frontal faces, recent approaches to face recognition (here we mean both identification and verification) are able to achieve very low error rates (e.g. [21]).
+In the context of frontal faces, recent approaches to face recognition (here we mean both identification and verification) are able to achieve very low error rates (e.g. [19]).
 A more realistic and challenging task is to verify a face at a non-frontal view when only one (frontal) training image is available (e.g. a passport photograph).

-While the task of view-independent recognition has been addressed through the use of training images (for the person to be recognized) at multiple views (e.g. [24]), the much harder task of using only one training image has received relatively little attention (e.g. [2, 23]).
-Whereas it is possible to use 3D approaches to address the single training image problem (e.g. [1, 17]), here we concentrate on extending two well understood 2D based techniques.
-In particular, we will extend the Principal Component Analysis (PCA) based approach [32] and the recently proposed DCTmod2 based approach [31].
-In both cases we employ a Gaussian Mixture Model (GMM) based classifier [27], which is central to our extensions.
+While the task of view-independent recognition has been addressed through the use of training images (for the person to be recognized) at multiple views (e.g. [22]), the much harder task of using only one training image has received relatively little attention (e.g. [2, 21]).
+While it is possible to use 3D approaches to address the single training image problem (e.g. [1, 17]), here we concentrate on extending two well understood 2D based techniques.
+In particular, we will extend the Principal Component Analysis (PCA) based approach (due to its ubiquitousness) [30] and the recently proposed DCTmod2 based approach [29].
+In both cases we employ a Gaussian Mixture Model (GMM) based classifier [25], which is central to our extensions.

-The PCA/GMM system is an extreme example of a holistic system where the spatial relation between face characteristics (such as the eyes and nose) is rigidly kept (with the advantage of robustness to compression artefacts & additive noise [30]).
-Conversely, the DCTmod2/GMM approach is an extreme example of a non-holistic approach; here, the spatial relation between face characteristics is effectively lost (which results in robustness to translations [4]).
-In between the two extremes are systems based on multiple template matching [3], modular PCA [22, 24], Pseudo 2D Hidden Markov Models (HMMs) [10, 28] and heuristic approaches such as Elastic Graph Matching (EGM) [8, 16].
+The PCA/GMM system is an extreme example of a holistic system where the spatial relation between face characteristics (such as the eyes and nose) is rigidly kept (with the advantage of robustness to compression artefacts & additive noise [28]).
+Conversely, the

+DCTmod2/GMM approach is an extreme example of a non-holistic approach; here, the spatial relation between face characteristics is effectively lost (which results in robustness to translations [4]).
+In between the two extremes are systems based on multiple template matching [3], modular PCA [20, 22], Pseudo 2D Hidden Markov Models (HMMs) [10, 26] and heuristic approaches such as Elastic Graph Matching (EGM) [8, 16].